opconWizard/opcon-docs/docs/server-programs/logging.md

 Once per day the SAM deletes old archive folders.
 The SAM retains 10 days of archived logs by default.
-For additional information, refer to the \"Maximum number of days archived SAM logs should be kept\" logging setting.
+For additional information, refer to the "Maximum number of days archived SAM logs should be kept" logging setting.
 Refer to [Logging](../administration/server-options.md#logging) in the **Concepts** online help.